-The prospective «Soyuz-5» launch vehicle will have twice the payload capacity and be one and a half times more economical than its predecessor, the «Soyuz-2».
-This was stated by the head of Roscosmos, Dmitry Bakanov.
+The prospective Soyuz-5 carrier rocket will have twice the payload capacity and be one and a half times more economical than its predecessor, the Soyuz-2, according to Dmitry Bakanov, head of Roscosmos.

-«Soyuz-5» will, in relation to «Soyuz-2», deliver twice as much payload to low Earth orbit — 17 tons instead of 8.7 tons — and, accordingly, the cost (of launching one kilogram into orbit) will fall from 500 to 300 thousand rubles.
+The Soyuz-5 will put twice as much payload into low Earth orbit compared to the Soyuz-2—17 tons instead of 8.7 tons—and, accordingly, the cost (of putting one kilogram into orbit) will fall from 500 to 300 thousand rubles.

-According to Bakanov, although «Soyuz-5» demonstrates significant improvements in payload capacity and economy, this indicator «does not fully reach» the level of economy of the American Falcon 9 rocket.
+According to Bakanov, although the Soyuz-5 demonstrates significant improvements in payload capacity and economy, this indicator "does not fully reach" the level of economy of the American Falcon 9 rocket.

-The development of «Soyuz-5» is aimed at strengthening Russia's position in the field of space technologies and increasing competitiveness in the international arena.
-It is expected that the new rocket will be an important step in the development of the Russian space program.
+The development of the Soyuz-5 is aimed at strengthening Russia's position in the field of space technology and increasing competitiveness in the international arena.
+The new rocket is expected to be an important step in the development of the Russian space program.

 Earlier www1.ru reported that Roscosmos postponed the development of the Angara-A5V rocket.